 Learn coaching techniques to empower your team(s) to more effective performance, creating synergies, and gaining loyalty and commitment to organizational objectives.

 The Advanced Leadership Academy includes seven content blocks, each offered as two half-day sessions, outlined below.
-The program also includes an EQ-i 2.0 Leadership Assessment and two individual coaching sessions with Certified Professional Coach Kevin Ciccotti may be added for an additional cost.
+The program also includes an EQ-i 2.0 Leadership Assessment.
+Two individual coaching sessions with Certified Professional Coach Kevin Ciccotti may be added for an additional cost.